Tony Haygarth: Other interests

 Haygarth was also a scholar of Shakespeare's Dark Lady, an unidentified character in the Sonnets.
 He analysed a Nicholas Hilliard portrait, Mistress Holland, concluding that it was in fact of Emilia Lanier, a candidate for the identity of The Dark Lady.
 His play Dark Meaning Mouse features Emilia, Shakespeare and Simon Forman.

 Death and family

 Haygarth died from the complications of Alzheimer's disease on 10 March 2017 at his home in Royal Tunbridge Wells, Kent.
-At the time of his death, he was divorced from Carole Winter with whom he had two daughters, Katie and Becky.
+At the time of his death, he was divorced from Carole Winter with whom he had two daughters.